Who doesn’t love a love a slice of freshly cooked, warm banana bread? Or, any other healthy plant based dessert for that

 And why should you miss out on comfort food just because you are dieting or watching your calorie intake?
 This delicious, low fat banana bread recipe still hits the spot, even though it can be made without oils, butters or margarines of any kind.
 Trust us, it does not need it!

 The great thing about this healthy banana bread recipe is that you can amend it however you like.
 This particular recipe is made with dark chocolate chips and walnuts, but you can use any add-ins that you prefer.

 The perfect textured banana bread

-If you like crunchy textures in your banana bread, then you should add in a 1/2 cup of one of the following ingredients (sometimes these are best for a sprinkling on top, as the oven roasts them, thus giving them a unique taste and crunchiness).
+If you like crunchy textures in your banana bread, then you should add in a 1/2 cup of one of the following ingredients.
+Sometimes these are best for a sprinkling on top so that the oven roasts them, thus giving them a unique taste and crunchiness.

 Be aware though that adding too many nuts and seeds will up the fat content, so steer clear of them completely if you wish this recipe to be mostly fat free.
 However, it’s worth noting that as the fats are in their ‘whole‘ and natural form, then this is healthier than a refined fat and also suitable for a whole plant foods eating plan.

 - Sunflower seeds